 Additionally, they’re less bulky than most other models on the market, making them portable.

 If you’re in the market for a low-horsepower treadmill, I recommend this Horizon Fitness T101 from Amazon.com.
-It delivers up to 2.6 CHP, has durable, corrosion-resistant aluminum construction, and features a feather-light folding for portability.
+It delivers up to 2.6 CHP, has durable, corrosion-resistant aluminum construction, and features feather-light folding for compact storage.

 Why High-Horsepower Treadmills May or May Not Be a Good Idea